 Patatas Bravas

-An essential component of any tapas spread that Spain is known for, patatas bravas are fried chunks of potatoes.
+An essential component of any tapas spread, patatas bravas are fried chunks of potatoes.
 Unlike more uniform French fries, bravas tend to come in irregular pieces with craggy, crispy edges.

 A dusting of salt and smoked paprika make these utterly addictive.
 Like other forms of fried spuds, they are best served with a dipping sauce.
 In this case, it’s a garlicky aioli that often comes draped over the top.